How to Create a Tropical Landscape in Virginia

 CAN A TROPICAL LANDSCAPE BE DONE HERE IN CENTRAL VIRGINIA?

-A true tropical landscape will focus on lush, colorful, foliage.
-You may be asking yourself if any plant choices are hardy to survive in this area year-round.
+A true tropical landscape will focus on lush, colorful foliage.
+You may be asking yourself if any plant choices are hardy enough to survive in this area year-round.
 The answer is yes.
-As you are creating this lush, foliage, colorful landscape consider planting some of the following hardy plants:
+As you are creating this lush, foliage, colorful landscape, consider planting some of the following:

 1. Windmill palm or the European Fan palm: Both of these palm trees are winter hardy for our region.
 As a matter of fact, we have a Windmill palm planted here by our mailbox for years before we re-landscaped the area.
 The Outback Steakhouse restaurant also had Windmill palms planted alongside their building until they remodeled.